MendelBak/Bystander/Readme.md

 - Rebuild the emergency event handling logic (HomeScreen), especially GPS capture.
 - Rewrite how Stores work by implementing a StoreProvider instead of using Singletons.
 - Use MapBox Directions API instead of GoogleMaps.
+- Use Mapbox Maps instead of GoogleMaps
 - Apply for Google Cloud Startup and Google Crisis Responders status, to get free Google Cloud credits (get much more if recommended by an incubator or VC)
+- Remove temp reverse geocode library (geocodes. only got nearest intersection) and replace with reverse geocode from Mapbox.

 ## Deployment TODO